DarioBianco/notes/Docker & Kubernetes.md

 const express = require('express');
 const mongoose = require("mongoose");

-// Assume MongoDB is running in another container.
+// Assume MongoDB is running in another container, called 'mongodb'.
 // Assume the Mongo container was already added to a container network. mongoose.connect(
 	// Replace 'localhost' with the name of a conatiner that is already on the container network (In this case `mongodb).